f5devcentral/f5-big-iq-lab/docs/class8/module1/asm-lab-bigip.rst

 2. Go to Configuration > Security > Web Application Security > Policies and clone the policy called ``templates-default`` and name it as ``templates-default-cloned``.

+.. note:: In this example, we created a clone from an existing policy but you could also create a new policy from one of the default WAF template available in BIG-IQ under
+          **Configuration > Security > Web Application Security > Policy Templates**.

 .. image:: ../pictures/asm-as3/lab-5-1a.png
   :scale: 40%
   :align: center